Want to enjoy a fantastic holiday roast beef but spend a bit less and enjoy it more? Here’s your guide.

 The cut typically used for deli roast beef top round (semimembranosus) is a rounded muscle from the upper leg that is moderately tender.
 It can make for a succulent roast beef supper, especially when cooked with its fat cap–so long as it’s cooked at a low temperature (325°F or less) just to medium-rare and should be served thinly sliced.

 Browsing online, you’ll come across several sites and recipes recommending one roast that I would definitely not want to serve for a celebratory meal: rump roast (biceps femoris).

 Here’s why: what is sold as rump roast in the U.S. (not the same cut as the Argentinian or British cuts called rump) is from the bottom round or the upper leg and is one of the toughest cuts.
 The reason I don’t prefer it for a dinner roast is because of the very coarse grain that runs evenly through the muscle that’s somewhat ropy in texture with a lot of chew.
 Mind you, chewing is a good thing, but rump for a centerpiece roast just doesn’t cut it.

 Don’t get me wrong: Cooked at a relatively low heat to a perfect rare or medium rare and sliced very thin (preferably with an electric meat slicer), rump roast makes decent roast beef for sandwiches.
 I also brine it for corned beef.

 How to cook roast beef

-Once you have a roast in hand, this next post [coming soon!] will detail all the ways to roast beef.
+Once you have a roast in hand, this next post details the methods for cooking roast beef.

 In the meantime, here are three of my best roast beef recipes: